 When Trees Damage Your Property

 If your property has already been damaged by a falling tree or limb, you need to seek a professional roofing contractor immediately.
-They can secure the damaged area to prevent further damage to the roof, and the interior of your home.
+They can secure the damaged area to prevent further damage to the roof and the interior of your home.
 Almost all homeowner’s insurance policies cover roof replacement that is required due to a fallen tree.
 In the meantime, check carefully to determine the extent to which your home has been damaged.
-Go into your attic and see if rafters are cracked or if your roof sheathing is bowed.
+Go into your attic and see if the rafters are cracked or if your roof sheathing is bowed.
 Check for punctures in your roof by a branch stub or broken branch.
 A tree branch, when propelled by wind, is strong enough to pierce shingles and/or sheathing to cause serious damage to your roof.
 If you have water leaking into your home, try to cover the area with a tarp to prevent further, serious interior damage.
 Take photos of the damage and keep receipts of anything you purchase, including supplies used to make emergency repairs.
 Ultimately, you will use this information when making a claim to your insurance company.

-Taking care of tree hazards not only prolongs the life of a roof, it may prevent larger property damage down the road.
+Taking care of tree hazards not only prolongs the life of a roof, but it may also prevent larger property damage down the road.
 The first active step to protect your roof from tree danger would be to do a complete tree inventory of your property.
 It’s a good idea to have a professional roofer or arborist perform a hazardous tree assessment.
 Remember to cut back all overhanging branches as far away as possible from the roof, remove all tree leaf debris from your gutters regularly to protect the shingles, and remove any tree close enough to pose a threat if it should fall on your home.